davesheinbein/metadatamicroservice/README.md

 # File Metadata Microservice

+This project is part of the [FreeCodeCamp curriculum](https://www.freecodecamp.org/learn/back-end-development-and-apis/back-end-development-and-apis-projects/file-metadata-microservice).

 ## Overview
 This project is a simple API that allows users to upload a file and receive metadata about the file, such as its name, type, and size.